-We start by reviewing the historical changes in the conduct of campaigns and their technologies, from open-air election meetings to the targeting of voters on the Internet, and relate these qualitative accounts to the aggregate statistics from our data.
+We start by reviewing the historical changes in the conduct of campaigns and their technologies through the lens of their spending, thereby bringing a quantitative, general perspective to a substantive body of qualitative accounts (see in particular Lawrence, 2009).
 Several stylized facts emerge.
-First, we document that the average amount spent by candidates (both in total and per registered voter) has decreased dramatically over the centuries: a candidate in the 1860s-1870s spent on average, for her campaign, the equivalent of 27.21 annual household revenues; in the most recent elections, this number has decreased to 0.18.
+First, we document that the average amount spent by candidates (in total, per candidate and per registered voter) has decreased dramatically over the centuries: a candidate in the 1860s-1870s spent on average, for her campaign, the equivalent of 27.21 annual household revenues; in the most recent elections, this number has decreased to 0.18.
 Changes in the spending limits are not enough to rationalize this dramatic drop.
 Second, the composition of candidates' spending also changed radically, with the emergence of new modes of communication and broadcasting technologies.
 In particular, we observe a progressive shift away from paid staff (such as agents or messengers) towards advertisement services and material (leaflets, posters, etc.).
+Public meetings, though visible and symbolically important, never reached on average more than 10% of candidates expenses.

-1Fournaies (2021a) also (concomitantly) collected data on candidates' spending in the UK between 1885 and 2019.
-Our data - unlike his - includes the elections between 1857 and 1880, and detailed characteristics of candidates and constituencies.
+1Fournaies (2021a) concomitantly collected historical data on candidates' spending in the UK.
+Our data - unlike his - includes the elections held between 1857 and 1880, and detailed characteristics of candidates and constituencies.

-We then investigate the long-run patterns of the relationship between campaign spending and votes.
-To do so, we use a conditional logit model to estimate the average effect of candidates' electoral expenditures on vote shares (Bekkouche et al., 2020).
-Our estimations control for constituencies' (socioeconomic data, age structure and occupations) and candidates' (age, gender, diploma, previous occupation and political mandates) characteristics, and include party-election and constituency fixed effects.
-Besides, the historical depth of our data allows us to include, in some specifications, candidate fixed effects, i.e. to exploit variations in the spending of the same candidate over time and constituencies, which effectively captures time-invariant candidate heterogeneity (such as, arguably, quality or charisma).
-In all specifications, we find a positive and statistically significant correlation between the share of the constituency total spending represented by a candidate and the share of the votes she obtains.2 The magnitude of this effect is economically significant: in our most conservative specification, a one-percentage-point increase in the spending share of a candidate is associated with a 1.1% increase in her votes count (keeping abstention constant).
+We then investigate the long-run patterns in the relationship between campaign spending and votes.
+To do so, we use a conditional logit model that allows to estimate the average effect of candidates' electoral expenditures on their vote shares in multiparty setting (Bekkouche et al., 2020).
+Our identification exploits the historical depth of our data.
+We use party-election, constituency and, most importantly, candidate fixed effects: i.e. we exploit variations in the spending of the same candidate over time and constituencies, thereby effectively capturing time-invariant unobserved individual dimensions (such as, arguably, quality or charisma).
+We complement these with a rich set of time-varying controls, for both constituencies (demographics, age structure and socioeconomic measures) and candidates (age, occupation and political mandates).
+In all specifications, we document a positive and statistically significant correlation between the share of the constituency total spending represented by a candidate and the share of the votes she obtains.2 The magnitude of this effect is economically significant: in our most conservative specification, a one-percentage-point increase in the spending share of a candidate is associated with a 1.1% increase in her votes count (keeping abstention constant).
 These results are robust to the use of different samples, sets of fixed effects, absolute spending rather than spending share as an explanatory variable, and to controlling for spatial autocorrelation.

-While the large set of fixed effects (especially candidate) and time-varying dimensions for which we control allows us to partly mitigate the potential bias arising from the endogeneity of campaign spending, it does not entirely absorb it.
+While the large set of fixed effects (especially for candidates) and time-varying dimensions for which we control allows us to partly mitigate the potential bias arising from the endogeneity of campaign spending, it does not entirely absorb it.
 There could still be unobserved, time-varying elements at the candidate or district-level that correlate with both expenses and votes.
-As such, the goal of this article is not to single out the causal impact of money on votes3; rather, we aim to study how their relationship has evolved over time, space and campaign strategies.
+As such, the goal of this article is not to provide an exact point-estimate of the causal impact of money on votes3; rather, we aim to study how this relationship has evolved over time, space and campaign strategies.
+This is relevant for at least two reasons.
+First, if one accepts that at least part of the spending-votes relationship is causal, the question as to when, where and why it is statistically significant turns out to be of interest.
+Second,